terraform-industry/machine-shop-tutorials/docs/bolt_circles/5_hole_pattern.md

 - **Sin(36°) = 0.5878**
 - **Cos(36°) = 0.8090**

 Sorry, I don't have any mnemonic tricks to help you remember this one.
 Not exactly numbers you'll memorize like 0.7071 or 0.86603.
 Just bookmark this tutorial.

 ## Practical Method

 There is a practical method though.
-So here's how I do it without b0rking my brains.
+So here's how I do it without borking my brains.

 ### Step 1: First Hole on the X-axis